 How much does it cost to develop an app for a startup?

-Guest post by Tasha Bronicka from IDAP Group
+Guest post “How much does it cost to develop an app for a startup?” by Tasha Bronicka from IDAP Group

 Are you going to develop the next big thing?
 The only thing that holds you down is the costs required to build an app.

 You’ve got a billion-dollar app idea, but it’s still an idea.
 To bring it to the next level, you have to build an app.
 But how much does it cost to develop an app?